-In the view of some other scholars, the phrase 'both to the wise and to the foolish' would not be particularly illuminating an explanation of 'both to the Greeks and to the barbarians', since it would be appropriate only if understood on merely conventional ground.
+In the view of some other scholars, the phrase 'both to the wise and to the foolish' would not be particularly illuminating an explanation of 'both to the Greeks and to the barbarians', since it would be appropriate only if understood on merely conventional level.
 Though Paul quite often does use 'wise' and 'wisdom' in a more or less ironical way, there is nothing in this context to suggest that he is doing so here; however, if the term 'wise' and 'foolish' are intended at all, then, they can hardly be used for 'Greek' and 'barbarians'.
+Therefore, it is reasonable to suggest that the division made by Paul is by their educational status, not worth as individuals because all who possess faith in Jesus Christ are valuable tools in God's hands and should never be despised.

-&lt;sup>690 Brendan S. J. Byrne, Romans: Sacra Pagina Series, Vol. 6, Daniel J. Harrington, S. J (ed.), 18.
+21 Brendan S. J. Byrne, Romans: Sacra Pagina Series, Vol. 6, Daniel J. Harrington, S. J (ed.), 18.

-&lt;sup>691 Cranfield, Romans: A Shorter Commentary, 15-16.
+22 Cranfield, Romans: A Shorter Commentary, 15-16.